 If bioplastics or alternative materials can be used in the future, the question can be asked – how much more environmentally friendly would the production process be, and how much more efficient would it be?

-17. It Costs Money To Clean Up Plastic In The Ocean & Environment, & To Address Plastic Waste/Pollution
+17. It Costs Money To Clean Up Plastic In The Ocean & On Land

 There is a cost to clean up and process all the plastic waste that we produce on land, and that gets into the ocean.